ktangbor/drf_projects/README.md

+To run the project, plese execute "docker-compose up -d --build" in GV_RDF/backend.
+You must have docker installed.

 As proper documentation takes too much time for an assesment test, please refer to the GV_RDF/backend/gv_rdf/urls.py for the endpoints that have been created and how to call them (with Postman).